madmappersoftware/Ponk/README.md

   - Receiver must be able to detect network issue and ignore a frame if something when wrong (CRC)

 ## Implementation in Sender
-- A software can send instanciate multiple senders.
+- A software can instanciate multiple senders (different streams)
 - A sender is identified by a 32 bits number which can be a random generated value when instanciating the sending component
 - It also transmits a "sender name" string (UTF8) that can be used to display a readable source name is the receiving application.
 - The stream identifier should not change when reloading a project file so the receiver canreconnect the stream.
 Changing the stream name should not affect existing connection (the receiver must use the integer identifier, the string is used to display a meaningful text only)